 As a general rule, you may further process personal data that has already been collected for different research purposes, provided this takes place internally at AU.
 Please consider whether there are terms and conditions linked to the personal data you wish to further process that prevent this data being further processed.
 For example, it is possible that you only have ethical approval (from an ethics committee) to use the data for your original purpose, or it is possible that the data was collected on the basis of a valid consent to processing from the data subjects (research participants) and that this consent only covers the original research project.

-You have collected special categories of personal data (sensitive personal data) using research purposes as your legal basis.
+For example: You have collected special categories of personal data (sensitive personal data) using research purposes as your legal basis.
 This could be data on all the Danish people who have changed religion within the last 10 years.
 You need to share this personal data with another Danish university who will use it in a specific research project.
 Because this data was collected using research purposes as a legal basis, you are allowed to disclose the data for use in another research project – in other words, you have a legal basis to disclose the data.
+In the example above, the legal basis for disclosure is based on Section 10 of the Danish Data Protection Act (research purposes as a legal basis).
+Therefore, if you wish to disclose data, you must also comply with the other rules of the statutory order regarding disclosure of personal data; in other words, you must obtain a declaration from the recipient before you share the personal data with them.
+Download a template for a disclosure declaration here. |

 Research purposes | Valid consent to data processing | Another legal basis |